cmu-sei/juneberry/docs/vignettes/vignette1/Replicating_a_Classic_Machine_Learning_Result_with_Juneberry.md

 If you do not wish to create your own dataset config file from scratch, you can simply move or copy the pre-built file to the target location (data_sets/torchvision/cifar10.json).

-## Wrap a new PyTorch model for use by Juneberry
+## Wrapping a new PyTorch model for use by Juneberry

 At this point, you should have configured your Juneberry environment and established a dataset configuration for the CIFAR-10 data.
 The next step is to define the neural network (NN) architecture you intend to train.